rdeneau/formation-fsharp/en/fsharp-training-01-bases.md

 - `dotnet new -l` : list supported project types
 - `dotnet new console --language F# -o MyFSharpApp`
-  - Création of a console project named `MyFSharpApp`
+  - Creation of a console project named `MyFSharpApp`
   - `--language F#` is key to specify the language, by default in C#
 - `dotnet build` : to build the project
 - `dotnet run` : to build the project and run the underlying executable